 5. Counseling website

 If you’re a counselor or therapist, you can create a website that both highlights your expertise and makes it easier for prospective clients to find you.
 Include a bookings feature to make it simple for clients to set up appointments online and easy for you to manage your schedule.
-Since counseling is a highly sensitive experience and prospective clients will approach carefully, so it’s also a good idea to include testimonials that establish your credibility.
+Since counseling is a highly sensitive experience and prospective clients will approach it carefully, it’s also a good idea to include testimonials that establish your credibility.

 Sift through Neighbors Counseling to get ideas for a counseling website.